mwvgroup/Pitt-Google-Broker/docs/source/access-data/tutorials/initial-setup.rst

 This document contains instructions to:

-1. Create a new GCP project (and delete it when you are done).
+1. Create a new GCP project.
 2. Create a service account and configure authentication on your local (or wherever) machine.
 3. Enable the APIs